nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 ##

-02. `cat foo` : Displays the contents of the file `foo` on the terminal.
+02. `cat foo` : Displays the contents of the file `foo` on standard output.

     `cat > foo` : Returns secondary prompt and let the user type any text.
 Upon encountering end-of-file `[Ctrl-d]` character, the entered text is saved in a file named `foo` in the current directory.